dotlang/language/README.md

 ###Paradigm

-Electron is a declarative, object-oriented programming language.
-The target of this programming language is server-side cloud software which normally handle a lot of clients connected remotely over a network.
+Electron is a declarative, object-oriented programming language with GC memory.
+The target of this programming language is distributed server-side network software which normally handle a lot of remote clients.

 ###Keywords